MarcinGren-zz/SpotifyArtistFinder/README.md

 ## Known Issues
 - Search box on mobile has right side cut off (using a media query to make it a bit smaller should fix it)
 - Possible for API to return the wrong data if the last request finishes earlier than others
+- Possible longer loading time from time to time (results from heroku entering sleep mode after which node.js server needs to start from scratch)